3 inspiring organizations that are actually making the world a better place for workers

 Sometimes, correcting injustice is as simple as recognizing a problem and having the willpower to make a change.

 That’s what the Forestry and Fire Recruitment Program did in California, where prisoners are encouraged to volunteer to fight wildfires but struggle to get jobs as firefighters after they’re released.
-It’s a familiar problem for advocates of criminal justice reform: despite receiving valuable training at minimum security “fire camps,” a criminal record can make it practically impossible to obtain the required credentials to turn their skills into a career.
+It’s a familiar problem for advocates of criminal justice reform: Despite receiving valuable training at minimum security “fire camps,” a criminal record can make it practically impossible to obtain the required credentials to turn their skills into a career.

-The founders of the nonprofit program realized they could make a difference by providing the resources to help formerly incarcerated people transition from fire camps to full time employees of California’s firefighting force.
+The founders of the nonprofit program realized they could make a difference by providing the resources to help formerly incarcerated people transition from fire camps to full-time employees of California’s firefighting force.

 Now the FFRP is one of three groups being recognized by The Workers Lab, an organization that funds experiments to build power for low-wage working people, with an Innovation Fund grant of $150,000.